plone/training/docs/voltoaddons/07-misc-addons.md

 If you're running automated builds you can configure a new bundle analyzer with static output, to save the report in a static html file.
 See webpack-bundle-analyzer docs.

+To optimize this scenario Volto provides the `injectLazyLibs` HOC, which deferrs rendering the wrapped component until the third-party dependency is fully loaded.